A driveway that drains, never sprouts weeds and stays put.

 It is only as good as the base

 A resin-bound surface needs a sound, well-drained base.
 If your existing concrete or tarmac is in good order we can often lay straight over it; if it is broken or moves, we put down a proper sub-base first.
-We assess what is there and tell you straight what it needs before we quote, so the finish bonds and stays put through the seasons.
+We assess what is there and flag anything that needs sorting first before we quote, so the finish bonds and stays put through the seasons.
+It is the single biggest of the disadvantages of a resin driveway, and almost every one on that list comes down to the base and the install rather than the surface itself.
+If an existing resin drive has already failed, our guide to resin driveway repairs covers whether to patch or resurface.

 Where we work